-The best PowerPoint to PDF converters make the conversion of PPT files to PDF simple and easy to manage.
+The best PowerPoint to PDF converters make the conversion of PPT files to PDF documents simple and easy to do.

 PowerPoint remains the best presentation software, but it’s not the best file type for distributing documents to multiple people.
 Everyone sees a PDF document exactly the same way, so for example, you don’t need to worry about whether the recipients have your preferred fonts installed, as they will be embedded within the file.

 If you have Microsoft Office 2013 or newer, you can convert Microsoft PowerPoint files to PDF by simply choosing Export as PDF in the File menu.
 But if you want to perform batch PowerPoint conversions, merge PDFs, or edit PDF files after you’ve converted the document, you’ll be better served by dedicated PDF converter software.

 In this article, we look at the best PowerPoint to PDF converters and outline their pros and cons.

 - We've also featured the best PDF to PowerPoint converters.

 Whatever you need to convert to PDF format, Adobe Acrobat Pro DC is the tool for you.
 It gives you total freedom to create PDFs from scratch and edit existing documents without fuss, on desktop or mobile.
 It also has a comprehensive range of convertors, and is the best PDF software you can buy overall.

 Soda PDF is an intuitive PDF converter and editor that you can use to convert PowerPoint documents to PDFs, as well as many other file types.
 Conversion features are available on the cheapest paid tier, and available throughout all of the other plans.

 Soda PDF has both desktop and online versions, but if you don’t need access to the online app, you can get the Home version as required.